Xilinx/vck190-base-trd/project-spec/meta-base-trd/recipes-apps/base-trd/base-trd/docs/source/revision.rst

 * Compatible with Vivado and PetaLinux 2019.2 EA tools version

-* Initial Release of Shell 1 including:
+* Initial Release of platform 1 including:

   * Vivado design